 Here is a quick graphic to help you understand the different reading grade levels according to Flesch reading ease.

 It is a formula based on the number of syllables per word, the number of words per sentence, and a count of complex sentences.

-To get an idea of how simplified your writing needs to be to get a score between 80-89 on the Flesch-Kincaid Grade Level, try testing some of your own writing.
+You can see how simple your writing needs to be to score between 80-89 on the Flesch-Kincaid Grade Level by testing your writing.

 Measuring your readability

 I used read-able.com for the following analysis on my most recent blog post.